deepskandpal/deepskandpal.github.io/_posts/2018-08-04-The-real-Intelligence.md

 ---
 layout: post
-title: Hello, World!
+title: The real intelligence, what the hell it is and why should we care?
 ---

-I feel it is necessary to start with [Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) when exploring anything new.
-That's all for now. :)
+The real intelligence